bsccf/Uni-notes/Mechanics structures and materials/Materials/Phases/1 Solid solubility/microstructure formation during equilibrium cooling for 2 elements with complete solid solubility.md

 ### Predicting formation using [[phase diagram basics|phase diagrams]]

-You start by drawing a line that describes the general
+You start by drawing a line that describes the change in conditions occuring when forming the material (usually a change in temperature), then you look at how the microscopic structures change under the conditions untill you reach the final conditions and now have your stat

 ![[Pasted image 20211112202005.png]]